dannitheo/resume/README.md

 ## resume
-I'm Danielle, but you can call me Dani, welcome to my profile. ^^
+I'm Danielle, but you can call me Dani, welcome to my profile ^^

 End-2-end Attraction and Selection for different position complexities, market mapping, job search and strategies to support all diversity groups.